JuanMira/JuanMira/README.md

-developer in js with knowledge in express, node, react, mongo, postgre, golang, and python for web
+developer web with knowledge in express, node, react, mongo, postgre, golang, and python for web